 Operating Crew means your employees operating as flight or cabin crew on an arriving or departing aircraft.

+Operating Manuals has the meaning given in clause 7.1(b).

-7.1(b)Morning Peak Period means the period between 6am to 11am each day.
+Morning Peak Period means the period between 6am to 11am each day.

+Personal Information has the meaning given in the Privacy Act.

 Positioning Crew means your flight and cabin crew, other than Operating Crew, arriving into, or departing from, the Airport on company duty travel for the purpose of positioning for, or returning from, crewing duties.

 Positioning Flights means non-revenue flights that are defined as positioning, demonstration, test, training, and delivery aircraft movements.

+PPS Act means the Personal Property Securities Act 2009 (Cth) and any supplementary or replacement legislation.

+PPS Items means any item of personal property, including but not limited to any aircraft, which is owned or leased by you or your Affiliates and which is situated on the Airport at any time during the term of these conditions, and includes security deposits provided by you to us as security for your performance under these conditions

+Privacy Act means the Privacy Act 1988 (Cth), and any supplementary or replacement legislation.

 Regional Service means a regular passenger transport operation operating wholly within New South Wales.
 To avoid doubt, this excludes regular passenger transport operations to and from the Australian Capital Territory.

 Relevant industry bodies means any organisation that the Airport may specify in writing from time to time is to be considered an industry body for the purposes of these conditions.